BuidlGuidl/event-wallet/README.md

 #### 2.1 Set Token details

-- Set Token Name, Symbol and Quantity to mint to the Owner at `EventGems.sol`.
+- Set Token Name, Symbol and Quantity to mint to the Owner of the contract at `EventGems.sol`.

   ```jsx
     constructor(address _owner) ERC20("EventGems", "EGM") {